 - GP (NHS Oxfordshire CCG)

 I am an Oxfordshire GP and have been involved in clinical academic primary care for over 10 years.
-I am currently the Co-Director of the Centre for Evidence Based Medicine.
+I lead a group within the Centre for Evidence Based Medicine.

-I am a principal investigator with interests that focuses broadly on:
+I lead a research group with interests that focuses broadly on: